Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/getting-started.md

 It is always suggested to get started with the minimal setup and we exactly provide that with our starter kit version.

-Once you unzip the template you will find TypeScript / JavaScript version folder and under that full-version and starter-kit-version folders.
+Once you unzip the template you will find TypeScript / JavaScript version folder and under that full-version and starter-kit folders.

 First step should be to verify all the [dependencies](/guide/overview/dependencies.html) and clean up all the packages that are not required for your project.